leoguillaume/leoguillaume.github.io/_posts/2020-10-22-blogtutorial.md

 The reader must be warned that this document is not exhaustive and that Jekyll and Minimal Mistakes offer many other possibilities.
 All of them are easily modifiable and there are a lot of features to be discovered.
 Feel free to explore the documentations to explore all the possibilities and make your blog more personal:
 - [Jekyll documentation](https://jekyllrb.com/docs/)
 - [Minimale Mistakes documentations](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)

+Ps: feel free to fork also the [repo of this blog](https://github.com/leoguillaume/leoguillaume.github.io) :grin:.